-This category is for a capital gain or capital loss made from a CGT asset or any other CGT event that is not from shares and units (in unit trusts), real estate or a collectable.
+This category is for a capital gain or capital loss made from a CGT asset or another CGT event that is not from shares and units (in unit trusts), real estate, a collectable or a hedging financial arrangement.
 You include capital gains from personal use assets here.
 If you acquired a personal use asset for \$10,000 or less, you disregard any capital gain.
 You disregard capital losses from personal use assets.